verrazzano/docs/content/en/docs/customize/opensearch.md

 - A multi-node cluster configuration with separate master, data, and ingest nodes.

 [Installation Profiles]({{< relref "/docs/setup/install/profiles.md" >}}) describes the default OpenSearch cluster configurations provided by Verrazzano.
 ## Plan cluster topology

 Start with an initial estimate of your hardware needs.
 The following recommendations will provide you with initial, educated estimates, but for ideal sizing, you will need to test them with representative workloads, monitor their performance, and then reiterate.

 - Storage Requirements

+  s = source data(log size per day * retention period(days to store your data)

+  sr = shard replicas

-   Minimum storage requirement = source data(log size per day * retention period(days to store your data) * (1 + shard replicas) )* (1 + indexing overhead(extra space used other than the actual data which is generally 1%(0.1) of the index size = 1.1)) / (1 - Linux reserved space(Linux reserves 5% of the file system for the root user for some OS operations = 0.95)) / (1 - OpenSearch overhead(OpenSearch keeps 20%(worst case) of the instance for segment merges, logs, and other internal operation = 0.8 ))
+  io = indexing overhead(extra space used other than the actual data which is generally 1%(0.1) of the index size = 1.1

+  lrs = Linux reserved space(Linux reserves 5% of the file system for the root user for some OS operations = 0.95

+  oo  = OpenSearch overhead(OpenSearch keeps 20%(worst case) of the instance for segment merges, logs, and other internal operation = 0.8

+  Minimum storage requirement = \\((s * (1 + sr) )* (1 + io)) / (1 - lrs)) / (1 - oo ))\\)

   That equation results to:

+  Minimum storage requirement = \\((s * (1 + sr) ) * 1.45\\)

+  For an example, if we have

+  s = 66 GiB (6(log size per day) * 11(retention period))

+  sr = 1

+  then

-   Minimum storage requirement = source data(log size per day * retention period(days to store your data) * (1 + shard replicas) ) * 1.45
+  Minimum storage requirement = \\((66 * (1 + 1) ) * 1.45\\) = 192 GiB

 - Memory

   For every 100 GiB of your storage requirement, you should have 8 GiB of memory.

+  With reference to our example, for 192 Gib of storage requirement, we need 16 GiB of memory.

 - Number of Data Nodes

+  ts =  Total storage(GB)

-  ROUNDUP(Total storage(GB) / Memory per data node / Memory:data ratio(1:30 ratio means that you have 30 times larger storage on the node than you have RAM) + 1 Data node for fail over capacity
+  mem = Memory per data node

+  md = Memory:data ratio(1:30 ratio means that you have 30 times larger storage on the node than you have RAM, and value used would be 30)

+  fc = 1 Data node for fail over capacity

+  ROUNDUP \\(ts / mem / md  + fc\\)

+  With reference to our example

+  ts = 192 GiB

+  mem = 8

+  md = 1:10

+  fc = 1

+  Number of data nodes = ROUNDUP \\(192 / 8 / 10  + 1\\) = 3

 - JVM heap memory

   The heap size is the amount of RAM allocated to the Java Virtual Machine of an OpenSearch node.
 The OpenSearch process is very memory intensive and close to 50% of the memory available on a node should be allocated to the JVM.
 The JVM machine uses memory for indexing and search operations.
 The other 50% is required for the file system cache, which keeps data that is regularly accessed in memory.
   As a general rule, you should set `-Xms` and `-Xmx` to the same value, which should be 50% of your total available RAM, subject to a maximum of (approximately) 31 GiB.

 - CPU

   Hardware requirements vary dramatically by workload, but, typically, two vCPU cores for every 100 GiB of your storage requirement is sufficient.

+  With reference to our example, for 192 GiB, CPU cores required are 4

 - Shard Size